tony-fav/tasmota-blerry/README.md

 Feel free to fork and PR any new drivers, better code, etc.!

-I have added a document with some of the process for supporting the Govee H5183.
+I have added a document with some of the process for supporting the Govee H5183 in v0.1.x.
+The implementation has changed drastically (to be easier) in v0.2.x.
+## Drivers to Reference

+- `ATCpvvx` driver shows how different BLE Advertisement Elements can be processed in the same driver file.
+- `Xiaomi` shows how different information can be handled based on differing flags in a BLE Advertisement Element.
+- `WoContact` has a button which shows how to immediately force MQTT publications to say 'ON' then right away 'OFF'.
+- `WoContact` shows how to recall information from a device attribute if needed for later processing (button is a press counter).

 # If you like my project